VictorSyntez/governance/docs/gf_controlled/ledger_access_policies.md

 1. Stewards MUST provide public read access without cost for all Transactions on the Utility unless marked by a Tombstone.
 1. Once Tombstone functionality has been:
 	3. implemented by the underlying ledger technology,
-	4. approved by the Bedrock Technical Steering Committee, and
+	4. approved by the Canacred Technical Steering Committee, and
 	5. approved by the Canadian Credential Network Board of Directors, a Steward MAY mark a Transaction as a Node-Specific Tombstone if:
 		1. Requested by the Transaction Author of a Transaction for a valid reason as specified by the Transaction Author Agreement.
 		1. Required of the Steward by a court order.